 Lectures on the Porch

-The historical Oceanic Hotel has hosted countless GSC lectures during Star Island courses.
+The historical Oceanic Hotel has hosted countless Granite State College lectures during Star Island courses.
 When the sun is shining, expect your instructor to move the group out of the classroom and onto the picturesque front porch for a lively class discussion.

 Since many Granite State students lead busy lives, the Isles of Shoals classes offer a few days to disconnect from your daily schedule.

 It's rewarding and refreshing for the mind and soul.
 Spending so much time together on the island seems to be a bonding experience for everyone involved.
 Each of my classes has forged friendships that enhanced the educational experience and lasted beyond the few but incredibly rewarding days of our class.

 In 2014, Chris Benedetto's class learned sea shanties that would have been sung by sailors on whaling ships and merchant vessels from New England during the 19th century.
 The tune "Cape Cod Girls," became a favorite among the class.